LunarianLuvien/8-Queens_Problem/README.md

 # 8-Queens_Problem
- The code uses the hill climbing algorithm to solve the N-Queens problem by placing N queens on an N×N board without mutual threats.
+ Using hill climbing algorithm to solve the N-Queens problem by placing N queens on an N×N board without mutual threats.
 It iteratively adjusts the configuration, restarting if it hits a dead-end, to find a solution.